-OUR GOAL: TO PRODUCE HONEYBEE STOCK THAT IS PATHOGEN RESISTANT AND SELF-SUSTAINING, WITHOUT THE USE OF CHEMICALS.
+OUR GOAL: TO PRODUCE A SELF SUSTAINING HONEYBEE STOCK THAT IS DISEASE AND MITE RESISTANT WITHOUT THE USE OF CHEMICALS.

 THE HISTORY OF OUR HISTORY: We are Queen Breeders located in the uniquely isolated micro-climate of the North Olympic Peninsula of Washington State.
 In 1997, Frustrated with the universal practice of spending large amounts of money on chemicals that poorly controlled the pests and pathogens in honeybees colonies, and increasingly concerned about the residue of those chemicals in our honey and hive products we began "searching for a better way....”